briandfoy/briandfoy.github.io/_posts/2020-11-28-neil-degrasse-tyson-is-not-a-scientist.md

 More formally, given the same pattern of input photons, what do we know about them after they enter a particular eyeball?
 Does every person's eye turn them into the same electrical pattern?
 Does a particular person's eyeball turn them into the same pattern every time?
 Do that pattern of electrical signals trigger the same brain reaction every time?
 This is the basic idea of reproducibility that modern science relies on.
 What happens when people take mind altering substances?
 What does it mean to perceive?
 If our perception is electrical activity in the brain, is Van Gogh's depiction any less real that any other, including a photograph?

-Although it would be tedious to explain this during a Rogan interview, I would have expected that Tyson would have thought it through and have a much better speil.
+Although it would be tedious to explain this during a Rogan interview, I would have expected that Tyson would have thought it through and have a much better spiel.
 Since he's obsessed with this painting, I would think that he would know about the digitalis idea and how that would mediate perception.
 For an astrophysicist, like Tyson once was, optics and their affect on inputs should also be a deeply explored and exciting topic, but that's another fight between theorists and experimentalists.
 There are idea people who want to think about stars, and there are grease monkeys who want to capture light.
 The ideas of direct and indirect measurement here are at the core of science.

 This is even more interesting because later he talks about the [first image of a black hole](https://www.jpl.nasa.gov/edu/news/2019/4/19/how-scientists-captured-the-first-image-of-a-black-hole/).
 Tyson had made a big deal about the difference between an artists interpretation of a scene and a photograph.
 That image of the black hole is not a photograph; it's a heavily processed visualization of the data from a network of telescopes.
 This isn't the Hubble with an open shutter collecting light.
 Scientist collect a bunch of electrical signals, combine them, colorize them, and present them.
 The NASA announcement is very careful to note that it's an image of *the silhouette* of a black hole, because you obviously can't take a picture of something which emits nothing.